drpetersonfernandes/SimpleLauncher/docs/09-retroachievements.md

 Files are written via `RetroAchievementsHashStore` (System.Text.Json, indented) and read back for filtering.
-The scan enumerates the exact same file set as the game-list cache (`IGetListOfFilesService.GetFilesAsync`), hashes files sequentially through `RetroAchievementsFileHasher` (sequential on purpose: the RVZ filereader is process-wide global state), and persists one result file per system.
+The scan enumerates the exact same file set as the game-list cache (`IGetListOfFilesService.GetFilesAsync`), hashes the directly-supported files (including `.zip`) in **one batch CLI invocation per system** (`scan --console <id> --format json`), hashes `.7z`/`.rar` individually after extraction, and persists one result file per system.
+Only one scan runs at a time (avoids spawning many CLI processes at once).

-**Zips are handled by the library itself** — mirroring the RetroAchievementsSharp CLI's zip pre-load (`RetroAchievementsSharp.FileUtil.LoadZippedFile` + `RcHash.GenerateFromBuffer`): single-entry `.zip` files are loaded into memory and hashed through the buffer API (no disk extraction); multi-entry zips hash the whole archive; entries too large for a `byte[]` fall back to a temporary file that is deleted afterwards.
+**Zips are handled by the CLI tool itself** — its `scan`/positional zip pre-load mirrors the old library behavior (`FileUtil.LoadZippedFile` + `GenerateFromBuffer`): single-entry `.zip` files are loaded into memory and hashed from a buffer (no disk extraction); multi-entry zips hash the whole archive; entries too large for a `byte[]` fall back to a temporary file that is deleted afterwards.
 Only `.7z`/`.rar` archives are extracted to a temporary folder before hashing (unless the system is arcade, which hashes by file name).
 The hash is always persisted under the **original archive path** so the game list can match it.
 `RaSystemHashes.HashVersion` records the hash-logic version: when it changes (e.g. extraction rules), previously scanned systems are re-hashed automatically even if the game count is unchanged.